chanalee/94470/project.md

 #### Storyboard

 In terms of the way that the story is told, I took the advice that my interviewees told me to include more transitional materials and emphasized headlines.
-I did that by using features on shorthand like images to divide the sections or just a different background color for emphasis.
+I did that by using features on shorthand like images to divide the sections or just different background colors for emphasis.

-I also played around with the typography and color of the text in order to enhance certain information!
+I also played around with the typography and color of the text to enhance certain information!

 Other design decisions include the choice of photos used in the presentation.
 I tried to maintain the same tone and theme throughout so that the board would look coherent.